 Following the work of Brexit Task Groups, we distilled our three key messages, which you can view below.

-Since producing our Key Messages, the UK Government has brought forward an Environment Bill which establishes an independent environment scrutiny body, the Office for Environmental Protection.
+Since producing our Key Messages, the UK Government has brought forward the Environment Act which established an independent environment scrutiny body, the Office for Environmental Protection.
 We responded to the consultation on this body with a number of concerns, most notably, the lack of enforcement powers given to the body in the consultation document.

 Disseminating our Key Messages to Policy and Decision-Makers